 - How you feel they would perform in the role

-- How you feel they would fit your environment
+- How you feel they would fit and add to your environment

 It's imperative that you record your observations in a comprehensive and timely fashion.
 These notes will prove valuable when you're ranking candidates and choosing between finalists.